obasi-1/alx-airbnb-database/database-adv-script/README.md

 Run the queries from the subqueries.sql file in a SQL client connected to your database.

 Examine the output of each query to understand the difference in how non-correlated and correlated subqueries are processed and the results they produce.

+**Advanced SQL Aggregations and Window Functions**

+This directory contains SQL scripts demonstrating the use of aggregation functions and window functions for data analysis within a database context, specifically tailored for an Airbnb-like dataset.

+aggregations_and_window_functions.sql

+This file contains two primary SQL queries designed to extract meaningful insights from booking and property data:

+**Query 1:** Total Bookings by User

+**Objective:** To determine the total number of bookings made by each individual user.

+**Description:**

+This query utilizes the COUNT() aggregation function in conjunction with the GROUP BY clause.
+It groups all booking records by user_id and then counts the booking_id for each group, providing a sum of bookings per user.

+**Example Use Case:**

+Understanding user engagement, identifying top bookers, or analyzing user behavior patterns.

+**Query 2:** Property Ranking by Total Bookings

+**Objective:** To rank properties based on the total number of bookings they have received.

+**Description:**

+This query employs a Common Table Expression (CTE) named PropertyBookings to first calculate the total number of bookings for each property_id.
+Following this, it applies the RANK() window function over the total_property_bookings in descending order.
+The RANK() function assigns a unique rank to each property, handling ties by assigning the same rank to properties with an identical number of bookings and then skipping subsequent ranks.

+**Example Use Case:**

+Identifying the most popular properties, analyzing property performance, or informing marketing strategies.

+**How to Use:**

+To execute these queries, connect to your SQL database (e.g., MySQL, PostgreSQL, SQLite) where your bookings table (and potentially properties table, if you extend the queries) resides.
+Then, simply run the SQL statements provided in aggregations_and_window_functions.sql.

+**Prerequisites:**

+A SQL database with a bookings table containing at least booking_id, user_id, and property_id columns.

+Basic understanding of SQL.